HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process-updates.md

 ## Summary

-PLEASE DO NOT REVIEW!
-THIS RFC IS NOT COMPLETE AND IS STILL ACTIVELY BEING WORKED ON.

 The Data Coordination Platform (DCP) established the Request For Comments (RFC) process on [September 17th 2018](https://github.com/HumanCellAtlas/dcp-community/pull/26) in order to address the gap of having a coordinated, standardized, and repeatable process by which decisions could be made.
 Since this time, the DCP has evolved